frostycoles/nuxt-buy-a-coffee/README.md

 Add a `Donate a Bagel` button to your app!

 Let's be honest.
-Sometimes, you don't need more coffee.
+Sometimes you don't need more coffee.
 You just want a perfectly toasted bagel, spread with beautifully creamy cheese, and maybe some smoked salmon, capers, and a pickle slice.

 That's where we come in.
 This is a Nuxt module for those who care about their bagel dreams.
 This module gives you a button that you can use in your Nuxt app so other people know that you care too.